PedroR18/EasyVideoDL/README.md

 #### **3.1 💡 Automatic Installation (Recommended)**

-If you’re new to command‑line tools, this is the **easiest** way to set up EasyVideoDL.
+If you’re new to command-line tools, this is the **easiest** way to set up EasyVideoDL.
-The provided install scripts will automatically install all required tools (yt‑dlp + ffmpeg), set permissions, and prepare the environment.
+The provided install scripts will automatically install all required tools (yt-dlp + ffmpeg), set permissions, and prepare the environment.

 ##### 🍎 macOS Installation